marcoittihg/PThreadTaskSystem/Doc/TaskSystemDOC.md

 #### Execution

-Execute the TaskGraph passed as argument, the method call returns when all the Tasks of the TaskGraph have been executed.
+Execute the TaskGraph passed as argument, the method call return when all the Tasks of the TaskGraph have been executed.
 ```cpp
 void executeTaskGraph(TaskGraph taskGraph);
 ```